tolstoyevsky/hubot-happy-birthder/README.md

 Hubot script for writing birthday messages to users.
 It uses [Tenor](https://tenor.com) GIFs to make the messages more lively.

+## Features

+* Fetches a random GIF using the `simpsons-birthday` search query before writing a birthday message to a birthday boy/girl.
+The query (called "search term" in the Tenor terminology) is configurable.
+* Writes birthday messages to `#general`.
+* Reminds users of the upcoming birthdays.
+It's possible to specify how long before the event occurs the reminder should be triggered.

 ## Prerequisites

 The script requires [hubot-auth](https://github.com/hubot-scripts/hubot-auth).